Matrix Partners

 Series D in 2001

-Copper Mountain Networks specializes in developing digital subscriber line (DSL) communications products that facilitate high-speed broadband connectivity using existing copper telephone lines.
-The company offers a range of products, including the VantEdge Access Broadband Remote Access Server, CopperEdge DSL Concentrators, and CopperView Network Management Software Tools.
-These products are primarily sold directly to local phone carriers and internet service providers in the United States.
-In addition to its focus on DSL equipment for central offices and multi-tenant unit broadband networks, Copper Mountain Networks has a history that includes an initial public offering in 1999 and subsequent acquisitions by Tut Systems and Motorola.
+Copper Mountain Networks specializes in the development of digital subscriber line (DSL) communications products that facilitate high-speed broadband connectivity over existing copper phone lines.
+The company manufactures a range of DSL networking systems, including the VantEdge Access Broadband Remote Access Server, CopperEdge DSL Concentrators, and CopperView Network Management Software Tools.
+These products are primarily sold directly to local telephone carriers and Internet Service Providers (ISPs) across the United States.
+Established in 1999, Copper Mountain Networks underwent an initial public offering and was later acquired by Tut Systems in 2005, which itself was acquired by Motorola in 2007.

 Nauticus Networks